 July 17, 1897 - The Klondike Gold Rush begins with the arrival of the first prospectors in Seattle.
 The Gold Rush would be chronicled beginning eight days later when Jack London sails to the Klondike and writes his tales.

 September 1, 1897 - The era of the subway begins when the first underground public transportation in North America opens in Boston, Massachusetts.

-unknown causes in Havana Harbor, Cuba, killing two hundred and sixteen
+sinks under unknown causes in Havana Harbor, Cuba, killing two

 May 12, 1898 - San Juan, Puerto Rico is bombed by the American navy under the command of Rear Admiral William T. Sampson.
 Puerto Rico is overtaken by the United States between July 25 with its landing at Guanica Bay and August 12.
 These acts during the Spanish-American War would ultimately result in Spain deciding in December to cede lands, including Puerto Rico, to the United States.